AtomicConductor/conductor_client/README-clarisse.md

 * Open a scene containing some image nodes to be rendered.

 * Right click `New->ConductorJob`.
+* Add some images to the images section in the attribute editor.
+* Click the Setup button.
+* .
+* Add images to the images section in the attribute editor.
-* Add images to be rendered to the images section in the attribute editor.
+* Add images to the images section in the attribute editor.

 *docs in progress*